echavet/MitsubishiCN105ESPHome/README.md

 ### Step 5: Optional components and variables

 These optional additional configurations add customization and additional capabilities.
-The examples below assume you have added a substitutions component to your configuration file to allow for easy renaming.
+The examples below assume you have added a substitutions component to your configuration file to allow for easy renaming, and that you have added a `secrets.yaml` file to your ESPHome configuration to hide private variables like your random API keys, OTA passwords, and Wifi passwords.

 ```yaml
 substitutions: